 Except, what if Symphony wasn't the watershed moment it's credited as.
 Sure, Symphony is a fantastic game, and all the elements that made up the game were near-perfectly balanced.
 But it wasn't the first to make Castlevania into an adventure game.
 Before all the sequels, there was Vampire Killer.

 The game, though, wasn't as well balanced as later entries.
-On top of the exploration and already difficult gamplay (ported from the original game), enemies moved more unpredictably, keys could be hidden is difficult (or impossible) to get to areas, and there were no continues -- three lives and you're back to the start.
+On top of the exploration and already difficult game play (ported from the original game), enemies moved more unpredictably, keys could be hidden is difficult (or impossible) to get to areas, and there were no continues -- three lives and you're back to the start.
 These elements combined to make one of the more frustrating experiences in the Castlevania series.
+All of this combined to make a game that felt like neither a port not a proper sequel, just something in between that was more a copy-of-a-copy or like the original title filtered through the "telephone game".
+You get the idea of Castlevania but, clearly, something was missing, garbled in the translation.

-On its own, Vampire Killer is a flawed game with some really interesting ideas -- ideas that would go on to directly influence the first sequel to Castlevania, Castlevania II: Simon's Quest (in theory, anyway -- no one from Konami has ever confirmed this).
+On its own, Vampire Killer is a flawed game with some really interesting ideas -- ideas that would go on to directly influence the first sequel to Castlevania, Castlevania II: Simon's Quest among many other titles in the Konami repertoire.
+The company was by no means done with "adventure/exploration" games, and would release a number of them during the height of the NES era; Vampire Killer was just the tip of the iceberg for an eventual movement that would, in time, come to define the Castlevania series.